AlabamaMike/primo/README.md

 3. **Add Tasks**: Use the form on the dashboard to create new tasks
 4. **Manage Tasks**: Edit or delete tasks using the buttons in the task list
 5. **Track Progress**: Update task status and priority as needed
+6. **Export Data**: Click the "Export CSV" button to download your tasks as a CSV file

 ## Technologies